“Not everything should always be looked at from a technical perspective” I was told, and that is exactly the goal of Data Storytelling!

 Going back to the 19th century, the graphics produced by Florence Nightingale, in particular, shed light on the main causes of death in the British army in the East.
 Presented to parliamentarians, unfamiliar with statistical reports, her work would not have had the same impact without this visual representation.

 A good, wisely chosen graphic facilitates understanding and makes memorization of the observation more effective!

-Dataviz, as we understand it today, is omnipresent, driven by the arrival of certain software packages, for example Tableau or Power BI, or the d3.js library.
+Dataviz, as we understand it today is omnipresent, driven by the arrival of certain software packages, like Tableau or Power BI, or even the d3.js library.
 Connected to databases, they allow the creation of dynamic visualizations that can be maintained and updated over time.
 Easy to implement, Dataviz therefore appears to be an essential technique in the development of ever more numerous data sets.

 But is the mere compilation of data in graphical form really sufficient to understand a complex situation?

 Data Storytelling: setting the data scenario to give it meaning